Become a Member

 When you become a member, you aren’t just receiving discounts and perks.
 You’re making a donation to the Vermont Rural Water Association, a nonprofit organization.
 We rely on membership dollars to help us do the work we do ensuring that communities across Vermont have clean drinking water and treated wastewater.

 Membership dollars are especially important for work that isn’t covered by grants or other funding sources, such as advocacy on behalf of water and wastewater systems at the state and federal levels.
-Recently, Vermont Rural Water has worked hard on issues like PFAS, COVID-19 response, emergency preparedness, and infrastructure funding.
+Recently, Vermont Rural Water has worked hard on issues like disaster response after the 2023 flooding, PFAS regulations, workforce development, and infrastructure funding.
 Your membership helps support important work like this.

 System Members also have voting rights on matters concerning the Association, such as bylaws and Board of Director elections.
 In this way, you have a direct influence on the organization.